 Where to Find Feedback

-As we push away from the iOS 10.3.1 release date it’s important to keep tabs on the update’s performance.
+It’s important to keep tabs on the update’s performance.
 Part of this is monitoring your version of the update for issues.
-Part of it is digging into feedback from other iOS 10.3.1 users.
+Part of it is digging into feedback from other iOS 10.3.3 users.

-Digging into some of this iOS 10.3.1 feedback will alert you to potential iOS 10.3.1 problems and it’ll help you find potential benefits of the iOS 10.3.1 update.
+Digging into this ongoing iOS 10.3.3 feedback will alert you to potential iOS 10.3.3 problems and it’ll help you find potential benefits of the iOS 10.3.3 update.

 As always, we also recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about the current version of iOS 10.

-If you do run into an iOS 10.3.1 problem on your iPhone, iPad or iPod touch, there’s no need to panic.
+If you run into an iOS 10.3.3 problem on your iPhone, iPad or iPod touch, there’s no need to panic.
 Chances are, you’ll be able to fix your issue from the confines of your home or office.

-Before you take your iPhone or iPad down to an Apple Store or carrier store you’ll want to try and fix your issue(s) manually.
+Before you take your iPhone or iPad down to an Apple Store or carrier store you’ll want to try to fix your issue(s) manually.

 We’ve put together a list of the most common iOS 10 problems and fixes and it’s a great place to start if you’re in trouble.

-We also recently released a list of tips that could help you improve performance.
+We also recently released a list of tips that could help you improve your device’s performance.
 Some of these will take seconds to complete, others are a little more involved.

 If you’re unable to find a fix for your issue there, you should go to Apple’s discussion forums for help.
 There are tons of helpful users there.